Myo Kyawt Myaing: 2000–06

 Despite his notoriety as a rap pioneer, Myaing had always considered himself more than a rapper.
 His musical sensibilities lay more with remixing Eurodance and American rap hits and with creating more soulful, if heavily synthesized, love songs.
 His third album 2000 Remix (2000) showcased not only his remixing skills but also his songwriting skills.
 To be sure, his songwriting, like that of most Burmese pop songwriters of the day, consisted mainly of sampling or covering foreign songs and inserting Burmese lyrics in them.
 The artists he has sampled/covered range from the likes of Dr. Dre, Eminem, Snoop Dogg, NWA to Nirvana to Eurodance acts like Fatboy Slim and Rimini Project.
 He has also remixed and covered several Burmese hits of previous eras, ranging from older covers of Western songs like Gangawdaw Myo Aung's "Moe Baw Hma Nay Gyin De" to older original-tune hits like Mar Mar Aye's "Sinza Ya Ohn Me".
+A few of his songs are influenced by A-ha, one of his favorite music bands.

 The 2000s saw his music increasingly charting its own course.
 The Burmese rap/hip-hop scene was turning more hardcore, with the success of Acid's debut album Sa-Tin Chein (2000).
 Myaing forged ahead with his own brand of dance themed, remixed, rap-influenced music, epitomized by "Thagya Min", and "A-Hmat-Ta-Ya Thingyan", as well as slower synthpop songs like "Hsu Taung Ge Bu De" and "Thissa Shi Gyay".
 In 2003, he declared his ambition to be more than a rapper with "Rap Thachin Hso Yin", naturally by rapping in both Burmese and English that he "absolutely does not like rap".
 To be sure, he never completely abandoned his rap roots or bravado.
 His 2004 "My Name is Myo Kyawt Myaing" announces that: